Martchus/openQA-helper/README.md

 so you can (and should) configure different databases for your instances (see 'Copying a database' section).
 To start multiple workers, just use `--instance` as shown in the examples above.

+## Keeping repos up-to-date
+Just execute `openqa-devel-maintain`.
+If the local master or a detetched HEAD is checked out in a repository, the script automatically resets it to the latest state on `origin`.
+So it is assumed that you'll never ever use the local master or a detetched HEAD to do modifications!
+Configure and make are for os-autoinst are run automatically.

 ## Managing databases
 ### Switching between databases conveniently
 * Create files similar to the ones found under `example-config`.